laurylopes/laurylopes/resume.md

 **Techs:** SnowSQL, dbt (core&cloud), git,  Lightdash

 ### Data Analyst/Analytics Engineer @ Side by Randstad (temp work app)
-**From July 2023 to July 2024:** I joined the business intelligence team during a period of growth and scaling.<br> I had the opportunity to explore, transform, load, and analyse data to support the product, sales, marketing, finance, and operations teams.
+**From July 2023 to July 2024:** I joined the business intelligence team during scale-up.
+I had the opportunity to explore, transform, load, and analyse data to support the product, sales, marketing, finance, and operations teams.
 Additionally, I was responsible for managing client-embedded analytics dashboards.

 - Onboarding funnel: reduced by 35% the cost of verification of temp workers' documents. (tools: SQL, dbt, VScode, Looker)